Guitarrón mexicano: Traditional uses

 The guitarrón is used in Mexican Mariachi groups, which usually consist of at least two violins, two trumpets, one Spanish guitar, a vihuela (a high-pitched, five-string guitar-type instrument), and the guitarrón.
 A strap is usually used to keep the instrument up and playable.
 The guitarrón is the principal rhythm instrument in the mariachi group, and it serves as the bass instrument, playing deep pitches.
 The rhythmic propulsion of the basslines played on it help to keep the other instruments together.
 It is unusual for a group to have more than one guitarrón player.

 Guitarrón players need good left-hand strength to stop (press down the strings onto the fingerboard) the heavy strings of the instrument and a strong right hand, specifically the index, middle finger, and thumb, to pluck the thick, heavy strings (usually a metal and a nylon string).
 The right hand is typically used to pluck two strings at a time, to play the bassline in octaves, even though it is notated as a single note bass part.
 Since the strings are so thick, the player has to keep on or a bit ahead of the beat, rather than behind the beat.
 The instrument is used to play basslines that "walk" through the chord progression with rising and falling arpeggio figures and scales.
+Triads are often used in most songs.
 The instrument plays more ornamented lines to embellish cadences and key, meter, or tempo changes.